zioalex/mlops-zoomcamp/07-project/README.md

 For that, you will need:

 * Select a dataset that you're interested in (see [datasets.md](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/week_7_project/datasets.md))
-* Train a model on that dataset tracking your experiments
+* Train a model on that dataset tracking your experiments (ok)
 * Create a model training pipeline
 * Deploy the model in batch, web service or streaming
 * Monitor the performance of your model